 Outdoor spaces underpin our learning environment and the development of Outdoor Learning is a key part of the school’s Learning Improvement Plan.

-Following a review of our IT provision in the summer of 2012, the school is now fully wireless.
+The school is fully wireless.
 Every classroom is equipped with interactive smartboards and has access to either netbooks, iPads or desktop computers.

 Our Learning Improvement Plan aims to further embed technology across the Curriculum.

 Many parents/carers and members of the Local Community support school activities.
 If you would like to get involved, please contact us and we'll add your name to our Register of Talents.
 Find out more about the Friends of Hampton Lucy School.